pgjones/quart-schema/docs/how_to_guides/casing.rst

     QuartSchema(app, convert_casing=True)

-This will require that JSON sent to the app is camelCased and will ensure that JSON returned from the app is camelCased and that the OpenAPI schema is correct (also camelCased).
+This will require that JSON and query string sent to the app is camelCased and will ensure that JSON returned from the app is camelCased and that the OpenAPI schema is correct (also camelCased).